-Victims of car accidents may suffer a range of serious injuries, ranging from lacerations and bruises to brain damage and broken bones, some of which may require weeks of medical treatment and thousands of dollars in rehabilitative services.
+Victims of car accidents may suffer a range of serious injuries, ranging from lacerations and bruises to brain damage and broken bones.
+These conditions may require weeks of medical treatment and thousands of dollars in rehabilitative services.
 Recovery is important after an accident.
-You may also wish to consider seeking support from a Marion, AR car accident lawyer at Gatti, Keltner, Bienvenu & Montesi PLC when you are well enough.
+You may also wish to consider seeking support from a Marion personal injury lawyer at Gatti, Keltner, Bienvenu & Montesi PLC when you are well enough.

 Medical bills, vehicle repair or replacement costs, and lost wages may add to the financial burden you have after a car accident.
-Getting compensation for injuries caused by other drivers is possible with the help of a car accident lawyer in Marion, AR.
+Getting compensation for injuries caused by other drivers is possible with the help of a Marion car accident lawyer.
 In many cases, victims of car accidents do not fully recover from serious injuries, which can take years to heal.

 Why Car Accidents Occur

 The United States is home to hundreds of traffic accidents each day.
-According to statistics, there are more than ten accidents involving motor vehicles every day, and many of the common causes of accidents can be avoided.
+According to the Insurance Institute for Highway Safety (IIHS), there were nearly 43,000 crashes in the latest reporting year.
+There are more than ten accidents involving motor vehicles every day, and many of the common causes of these wrecks can be avoided.
 Automobile and commercial truck insurance are underinsured or nonexistent for a significant number of drivers.

 There are numerous reasons for road accidents.
 Distracted drivers take their attention away from the road when behind the wheel.
-Additionally, drivers who spend multiple hours behind the wheel can become fatigued, which can result in preventable errors.
+Additionally, drivers who spend multiple hours behind the wheel can become fatigued, resulting in preventable errors.

-Accidents occur for a number of reasons, including bad visibility, poor road design, or careless driving by other drivers.
-Accidents can have a variety of causes, but their outcomes are often the same, resulting in car damage, property damage, and injury.
+Additional causes for serious car accidents include bad visibility, poor road design, drunk driving, or road rage by other drivers.
+Accidents can have a variety of reasons, but their outcomes are often the same, resulting in car damage, property damage, and injury.

 4 Things to Do if You Have Been in a Car Accident

-You can protect yourself and your interests if you’re involved in an automobile accident.
-In the event of an automobile accident, here are things you should do:
+You can protect yourself and your interests if you are involved in an automobile accident.
+In the event of an automobile accident, here are things four you should do:

 1. Take Pictures

-When you see visible damage on a vehicle, take pictures with the camera in your vehicle or on your cell phone if you have one.
+When you see visible damage on a vehicle, take pictures if you carry a camera in your vehicle or with your cell phone if you have one.
 You also need to take pictures of visible injuries.

 The police investigation, however, should not be interfered with in any way.
 Take pictures as soon as you can after the accident if you are not able to do so at the scene.